thejinxters/popl-project/paper.md

 Introduction
 ============

 There is no simple way to allow functions to deal with different argument types in Python.
 If there is a need to deal with varying arguments, the easiest tactic is with type checking using a number of if- statements.
 This is an inflexible solution.
-PEP 3124 proposes a standard library module that will implement dynamic overloading, which allows a function to react differently to distinct argument types, in essence introducing generic typing and interfacing to Python 3.0.
+Python PEP 3124 proposes a new library for overloading that would allow for generic programming features to Python 3.0 that would include dynamic overloading, interfaces, adaptations, method combining, and certain forms of aspect-oriented programming.
 Through use of decorators, we can easily control the ordering and selection of which code to run with certain inputs, making it much more versatile than the current implementation available in Python.
+According to the author, this proposal will allow developers to implement their own specialized interface types as well as other forms of generics.

 Overloading
 ===========

-One of the key aspects of the overloading api is the concept of the @overload decorator.
-When you have a function that could potentially take many types of arguments, the classic python way of dealing with this would be to create a series of if statements checking for the type of the argument.
-The @overload decorator allows you to redefine the function for a specific type as you can see in **Code block A**.
+One of the key aspects of the overloading api is the concept of the `@overload` decorator.
+When you have a function that could potentially take many types of arguments, the classic python way of dealing with this would be to create a series of `if` statements checking for the type of the argument.
+The `@overload` decorator allows you to redefine the function for a specific type as you can see in **Code block A**.

 #####Code Block A: Example from PEP 3124